101+ VEGAN GROCERY LIST ITEMS TO GET TODAY (SAMPLE FOR BEGINNERS)

 - Medjool dates

 Homemade smoothies or bowls are a great way to get a ton of fruit into your diet.
-I make a smoothie almost every morning with a plant-based protein powder (my personal favorite is the Organic Plant Protein (Vanilla) from Thrive Market), leaving me sated and satisfied as I start my day.
+I make a smoothie almost every morning with a plant-based protein powder (try out Sprout Living’s organic protein powders for 20% off with code VEGANANJ20)! leaving me sated and satisfied as I start my day.

 I like to keep a handful of frozen fruits on hand for smoothies (though fresh is great, too).
 Add these frozen fruits to your vegan shopping list and you’ll be smoothie ready today: